 Driving a car is hugely liberating: it's the passport to being somewhere else, going where you want to and, even in slow traffic, it brings a sense of escapism and freedom.

-No wonder, then, that there are a lot of us on the road – in fact, there are around 45 million active driving licence holders in the UK .
+No wonder there are a lot of us on the road – in fact, there are around 45 million active driving licence holders in the UK .

-Not that we're short of roads: there are some 245,800 miles of roads in Britain – plenty of scope, then, for driving enjoyment.
+Not that we're short of roads: there are some 245,800 miles of roads in Britain – plenty of scope for driving enjoyment.

 Time for a refresher

 There's lots of room, too, for unwitting errors that could risk your safety and lead to a bit of bother with the law .
-For most drivers, the driving test has long since receded in the rear view mirror, and there doesn't seem to be much of a priority to dip into a copy of the Highway Code again – but perhaps we should?
+For most drivers, the driving test has long receded in the rear view mirror, and dipping into a copy of the Highway Code again isn't appealing – but perhaps we should?

 Using handheld and hands-free phones

-'If it's handheld, you can't use it for almost any purpose,' warns Peter Rodger.
+'If it's handheld, you can't use it for almost any purpose,' says Peter.
 'The only exception is dialling 999 in an emergency' .

 Even so, it would be wiser to stop to make the call.
-You can use hands-free phones, but only if you are in complete control of your vehicle.
+You can use hands-free phones, but only if you're in complete control of your vehicle.

 Hogging the lane

-One common misconception is that the authorities have introduced a new offence: lane-hogging.
+A common misconception is the authorities have introduced a new offence: lane-hogging.
 It isn't true, but sitting in a lane when there's room to move over to the left could earn you a fixed penalty ticket.

 Driving much slower than the speed limit